The Best Oven Baked Meatballs

 Meatballs are cooked by frying, braising, steaming or baking….as we’re doing in this recipe.

-This easy Baked Meatball recipe is really simple to make.
+This easy Italian Meatball recipe is really simple to make.
 You can even make a big batch and freeze them for easy weeknight dinners.

 - Fresh ingredients work best here.
 Fresh meat, cheese, herbs, eggs, etc are only going to enhance the flavor of your meatballs.